-In California, the legal definition of drunk driving is operating a vehicle with .08% BAC (blood alcohol content) or higher.
-Typically, law enforcement will use a breath test to determine your BAC.
-However, if you have used a product like mouth wash, you may have traces of alcohol in your mouth which throws off the test.
-You could test as more than .08% even if you are stone sober.
+However, if you have used a product like mouthwash, you may have traces of alcohol in your mouth which throws off the test.
+As a result, you could test as more than .08% even if you are stone sober.
 This is known as the “mouth alcohol” defense, and it works in many cases.

-The problem is that other sources of alcohol vapor can interfere with the test, even if you are not intoxicated.
-For example, imagine that you rinsed your mouth with an alcohol-based mouthwash like Listerine shortly before taking the test.
-Your mouth would still taste and smell like mouthwash, because there is still some alcohol in your mouth.
-This alcohol releases its own vapors which can and will interfere with the test.
+Your mouth would still taste and smell like mouthwash because there is still some alcohol in your mouth.
+This alcohol releases its own vapors, which can and will interfere with the test.
 In some cases, they could affect the results so seriously that you appear to “fail” the test (score higher than .08%) even if you were not drinking.

 Yes.
 There are many possible sources for mouth alcohol other than mouthwash.
 These can include: